Skip to main content

 Mont Blanc Unlimited pass

-The Mont Blanc Unlimited pass is for intermediate-to-expert skiers who want access to a wide range of challenging terrain, including the world-famous Vallée Blanche.
+The Mont Blanc Unlimited pass is for intermediate to expert skiers who want access to a wide range of challenging terrain, including the world-famous Vallée Blanche.

 In total, you’ll get access to over 1,000km of pistes and ski areas in three different countries, including: